 On April 27, 2003, after major renovation, the library was renamed the Rimmer Learning Resource Center, after John Rimmer, chairman of HUBCO and a major contributor to the college.In the fall of 2006, a renovated Gowan's Stadium was reopened for use.
 The stadium plays host to a variety of high school, college, regional and national events.In 2008, the Reno County Industrial Center was renovated and expanded.
 The new facility was reopened in the fall and renamed the Ade-Wifco RCIC to recognize the contributions of Fred Ade and Wifco Corporation.The college continued to renovate and expand with the completion of a major renovation and construction project on the decades-old Science Hall.
 The facility was revamped into a modern scientific facility and was renamed the Richard E. Smith Science Center to recognized the major contributions of local entrepreneur and alumnus Richard Smith.
 The new facility was dedicated in the fall of 2010.The college has two off-campus sites: McPherson and Newton.
 A licensed practical nursing program is offered by HCC at McPherson Memorial Hospital.
 The Newton site is housed in the Axtell Educational Center.

-Applicants for admission and employment, students, employees, sources of referral of applicants for admission and employment, and all unions or professional organizations holding collective bargaining or professional agreements with Hutchinson Community College and Area Vocational School are hereby notified that this Institution does not discriminate on the basis of race, color, religion, national origin, gender/sex (including sexual harassment and sex discrimination), age, family/marital status, sexual orientation or disability in admission or access to, or treatment or employment in, its programs and activities.
-Any person having inquiries concerning HCC/AVS’s compliance with the regulations implementing Title VI, Title IX, and Americans with Disability Act of Section 504 is directed to contact the person who has been designated to coordinate the Institution’s efforts to comply with the regulations implementing these laws.
+Applicants for admission and employment, students, employees, sources of referral of applicants for admission and employment, and all unions or professional organizations holding collective bargaining or professional agreements with Hutchinson Community College (HCC) are hereby notified that this Institution is committed to nondiscrimination on the basis of race, color, ethnic or national origin, sex, sexual orientation, gender identity, marital status, genetic information, religion, age, ancestry, disability, military status, or veteran status in admission or access to, or treatment or employment in, its programs and activities.
+Further, it is the policy of HCC to prohibit harassment (including sexual harassment and sexual violence) of students and employees.
+Any person having inquiries concerning HCC's compliance with the regulations implementing Title VI, Title VII, Title IX, Section 504, and the Americans with Disabilities Act Amendments Act is directed to contact the person identified below who has been designated to coordinate the Institution's efforts to comply with the regulations implementing these laws.

 Christopher Lau, Affirmative Action Officer